awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-4.md

 ### Cleaning up the `AWSServiceRoleForAmazonSSM_OpsInsights` service\-linked role<a name="service-linked-role-review-before-delete-service-action-4"></a>

-Before you can use IAM to delete the `AWSServiceRoleForAmazonSSM_OpsInsights` service\-linked role, you must first disable operational insights in Systems Manager OpsCenter\.
+Before you can use IAM to delete the `AWSServiceRoleForAmazonSSM_OpsInsights` service\-linked role, you must first deactivate operational insights in Systems Manager OpsCenter\.
 For more information, see [Analyzing operational insights to reduce duplicate OpsItems](OpsCenter-working-operational-insights.md)\.

 ### Manually delete the `AWSServiceRoleForAmazonSSM_OpsInsights` service\-linked role<a name="slr-manual-delete-service-action-4"></a>